duncanamps/box80/README.md

 operate and in 2020 wrote [LaCoGen](https://github.com/duncanamps/lacogen1), an open-source **La**zarus **Co**mpiler **Gen**erator.
 It was basically my own home-brewed version of LEX and YACC, the famous Lexer/LALR1 compiler generator tools from the C fraternity, to enable me to have this facility on my favourite Lazarus environment.
-It was written from the ground up using first principles and knowledge I gained from the [Dragon book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools).
+It was written from the ground up using first principles and knowledge I gained from [Compiler Construction: Principles and Practice (Louden)](https://www.amazon.co.uk/gp/product/0534939724/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [Compilers: Principles, Techniques, and Tools (Aho, Ullman, Sethi and Lam)](https://www.amazon.co.uk/Compilers-Principles-Techniques-Alfred-Aho-dp-0321486811/dp/0321486811/ref=dp_ob_title_bk).

-Using the help of this tool, I was able to write [xa80](https://github.com/duncanamps/xa80), an open-source cross-platform assembler for x80 processors; 8080, 8085, Z80 and Z180.
+Using the help of LaCoGen, I was able to write [xa80](https://github.com/duncanamps/xa80), an open-source cross-platform assembler for x80 processors; 8080, 8085, Z80 and Z180.
 It contains an opcode compiler which was, itself, developed with LaCoGen.

 I own a number of Z80 based SBCs; the RC2014, the SC131 and have recently acquired the AgonLight 2 SBC